Cloud-Pipelines/cloud_pipelines_studio/README.md

 ## Credits

 The Tangle app is based on the [Pipeline Editor](https://cloud-pipelines.net/pipeline-editor) app created by [Alexey Volkov](https://github.com/Ark-kun) as part of the [Cloud Pipelines](https://github.com/Cloud-Pipelines) project.

+Contributors: Shopify